parallelvirtualcluster/pvc-ansible/oneshot/README.md

 ## `upgrade-pvc-daemons.yml`

 This playbook performs a sequential upgrade of the PVC software daemons via apt on all nodes in a PVC cluster.
-This is a less invasive update process than the `update-pvc-cluster.yml` playbook as it does not flush or reboot the nodes, but does restart all PVC daemons (`pvcnoded`, `pvcapid`, and `pvcapid-worker`).
+This is a less invasive update process than the `update-pvc-cluster.yml` playbook as it does not flush or reboot the nodes, but does restart all PVC daemons (`pvcnoded`, `pvcapid`, and `pvcworkerd`).

 ### Running the Playbook